-I have worked with publishers including Hachette, Thames and Hudson, Bloomsbury, Scholastic and Laurence King on a wide range of books for children.
+I have worked with publishers including Hachette, Thames and Hudson, Quarto and Laurence King on a wide range of books for children.

 Books edited include: